Elizabeth Stuart Phelps more than 150 years ago wrote about how hard it was for women to balance their ambitions with home and family.

 Elizabeth’s first story was published in Youth’s Companion when she was 13.
 At 19 she had a Civil War story published by Harper’s Magazine.

 That same year she published The Gates Ajar to comfort, she said, a generation of women who lost loved ones in the Civil War.
 She described heaven as a place where families, including their pets, would be reunited.
-It was hugely successful, selling more than 100,000 copies.
+It was widely successful, selling more than 100,000 copies.
 Her depiction of heaven as something other than a place to meet God provoked controversy, which only spurred more sales.

 In 1888, at 42, she married Herbert Dickinson Ward, a journalist 17 years her junior.